multi-annual energy planning

 Source: SDES, Energy balance sheet

 The second issue is economic.
-France’s balance of trade has been undermined by last year’s surge in energy prices.
+France’s balance of trade was hit by soaring energy prices last year.
 Fossil fuel import bills soared.
 Increased use of nuclear power and renewable energies should improve the country’s competitiveness.

-The final challenge concerns the fight against climate change.
-The government wants to accelerate the decarbonization of all sectors: transport, industry, construction, agriculture, and energy.
+The final challenge is to combat climate change.
+The government wants to accelerate the decarbonization of all sectors: transport, industry, construction, agriculture and energy.

 Being the first major industrial country to move away from fossil fuels implies profound changes, as illustrated by the graph below.